cameronmcefee/plax/readme.md

 Enable parallaxing.

-__Parameters__
+####Parameters

-`activityTarget` &mdash; Object: (optional) sets a specific DOM element over which Plax will track the mouse.
+`activityTarget` &mdash; **Object:** *(optional)* sets a specific DOM element over which Plax will track the mouse.

-`gyroRange` &mdash; Integer / Float: (optional) sets the degrees of tilt needed to reach full movement in one direction, from the center position.
+`gyroRange` &mdash; **Integer / Float:** *(optional)* sets the degrees of tilt needed to reach full movement in one direction, from the center position.
 For the full range, two times the degrees tilt is needed.
 Default value: 30.

 ### disable()

 Disable parallaxing.

-__Parameters__
+####Parameters

-`restorePositions` &mdash; Boolean: (optional) resets all previously defined layers to their original positions when plax is deactivated.
+`restorePositions` &mdash; **Boolean:** *(optional)* resets all previously defined layers to their original positions when plax is deactivated.

-`clearLayers` &mdash; Boolean: (optional) clears all previously defined layers when disabling.
+`clearLayers` &mdash; **Boolean:** *(optional)* clears all previously defined layers when disabling.

 ## Best Practices

-- Items should be absolutely positioned, with top: and left: values specified.
+- Items should be `absolutely: positioned;`, with `top:` and `left:` values specified.

 - If you plan to parallax a background plane, be sure to give it enough extra "bleed" room so the image stays behind it's frame at all times.
 Usually your bleed on one side should be equal to half the range you give it, though you can give it more if you are paranoid.

-- For more realistic parallaxing (see "how to do the math" below), pick a "anchor object".
+- For more realistic parallaxing (see "how to do the math" below), pick an "anchor object".
 Base your ranges for each object on the anchor object's range, getting exponentially larger the farther it is supposed to be from the anchor object.
 For example, an object close to your anchor object might have 2x its range, while an object really far away may have 5x as big a range.

 - Objects that appear behind the anchor object should have `invert` set to true.